Medically reviewed by Drugs.com. Last updated on Jul 29, 2020.

 Miscellaneous: Fever (3% to 9%)

-<1% (Limited to important or life-threatening): Angina pectoris, application site reaction (transdermal: including allergic rash, burn, discoloration, erythema, erythematous rash, irritation, macular rash, pain, papular rash, pruritus, urticaria, vesicles), atrial fibrillation, atrioventricular block, bradycardia, cardiac arrhythmia, chest pain, ECG abnormality, extrapyramidal reaction, hypersensitivity reaction (includes anaphylaxis, dyspnea, hypotension, urticaria), hypotension, palpitations, serotonin syndrome, sick sinus syndrome, sinus bradycardia, syncope, ventricular ectopy (includes non-sustained tachycardia)
+<1%, postmarketing, and/or case reports (all routes): Anaphylaxis, angina pectoris, application site reaction (transdermal), atrial fibrillation, atrioventricular block, bradycardia, cardiac arrhythmia, chest pain, ECG abnormality, extrapyramidal reaction, hypersensitivity reaction, hypotension, palpitations, serotonin syndrome, sick sinus syndrome, sinus bradycardia, syncope, ventricular ectopy (includes non-sustained tachycardia)

 Concerns related to adverse effects:

 • ECG effects: Selective 5-HT3 antagonists, including granisetron, have been associated with a number of dose-dependent increases in ECG intervals (eg, PR, QRS duration, QT/QTc, JT), usually occurring 1 to 2 hours after IV administration.
 In general, these changes are not clinically relevant, however, when used in conjunction with other agents that prolong these intervals, arrhythmia may occur.
 When used with agents that prolong the QT interval (eg, Class I and III antiarrhythmics), clinically relevant QT interval prolongation may occur resulting in torsade de pointes.
 A number of trials have shown that 5-HT3 antagonists produce QT interval prolongation to variable degrees.
 Use with caution in patients at risk of QT prolongation and/or ventricular arrhythmia; patients with cardiac disease, electrolyte abnormalities, or who are receiving concomitant cardiotoxic chemotherapy are at higher risk.
 Reduction in heart rate may also occur with the 5-HT3 antagonists.
 IV formulations of 5-HT3 antagonists have more association with ECG interval changes, compared to oral formulations.